CBIIT/p2p-datasci/gettingstarted.md

 2. After you register, your expressed interests will be used to help place you in appropriate study groups.
 Proceed with Steps 3 - 5 at any time!

-3. Look through the list of Resources on this  thwebsite ([beginners](https://cbiit.github.io/p2p-datasci/beginner-resources/)
+3. Look through the list of Resources on this website ([beginners](https://cbiit.github.io/p2p-datasci/beginner-resources/) & [intermediate/advanced)](https://cbiit.github.io/p2p-datasci/intadv-resources/)
-       & [intermediate/advanced)](https://cbiit.github.io/p2p-datasci/intadv-resources/)

 4. Find your chosen topic(s) in the [Learning Exchange Microsoft Team](https://bit.ly/2V1k9tj).
 Look for the channels that correspond to    your interests.